Eye of Providence

-The Eye of Providence or All-Seeing Eye is a symbol depicting an eye, often enclosed in a triangle and surrounded by rays of light or a halo, intended to represent Providence, as the eye watches over the workers of mankind.
-A well-known example of the Eye of Providence appears on the reverse of the Great Seal of the United States, which is depicted on the United States one-dollar bill.
+The Eye of Providence or All-Seeing Eye is a symbol depicting an eye, often enclosed in a triangle and surrounded by rays of light or a halo, intended to represent divine providence watching over mankind.

+Historically, it was first depicted during the Renaissance period in Europe, with a well-known modern example of the Eye of Providence appearing on the reverse of the Great Seal of the United States, eventually integrated on the United States one-dollar bill (in 1935).
+It also featured prominently atop the original publication of France's Declaration of the Rights of Man and of the Citizen (1789).

+The Eye of Providence also figures prominently in the symbolism of Caodism, which is a syncretic religion established in Vietnam in 1926.